SOP-MINI/sop-site/regulamin-sop2-en.md

     - Total number of points from lecture tests is 100.
   - The laboratory consists of four classes denoted as L1, L2, L3, L4.
 The laboratory classes take place according to the schedule provided on the course website.
 The course website also includes preparation materials for classes.
   - Classes assess abilities in the topics given in the laboratory schedule.
 Students should prepare on their own for each class, using the materials on the course website and lecture materials.
 During each laboratory, students solve a programming task (130 minutes).
   - At the end of the semester, there is a retake where students can improve their worst grade.
-The retake takes form of a programming task, however it can cover all topics covered during the semester.
+The retake takes form of a programming task, it can cover all topics covered during the semester.

 # Course materials